TheRealJoelmatic/McNameChecker/README.md

 # 🌕 Minecraft Name Checker 🌕
-This is the fastest free tool to check thounds of minecraft names in minutes.This has a built in proxy scraper and proxy checker.
-The best part is that its made in c++ to have optimal performance.
+This is the fastest free tool to check thousands of Minecraft names in minutes.
+This has a built-in proxy scraper and proxy checker.
+The best part is that it's made in c++ to have optimal performance.

 # Pictures